 I hope that in time I’ll get a chance to know a bit about you, our readers, but for now I’ll share a little about me and my perspective.
 I’m a social-personality psychologist, which means I study how people’s thoughts, behaviors, and preferences are influenced by both who they are and the situations they’re in.
 Like many psychologists, I started down this path with a somewhat vague notion of wanting to help people.
 Along the way I became fascinated by questions about why people act the way they do, and in particular, what makes some people so different from me.

 Like why isn’t everyone on my team as interested as I am in all the minute details of my research?
-Or how can Kim, the leader of the LCC, come up with super creative ideas on the spot, while I need time alone for reflection in order to be the least bit creative?
+Or how can Kim, the leader of the Deloitte Greenhouse Experience Group, come up with super creative ideas on the spot, while I need time alone for reflection in order to be the least bit creative?
 And why does my teammate Grace seem so excited about a big event we’re planning when I’m only feeling a sense of dread?
 And perhaps most importantly, what can we all do to understand and embrace our differences so we can move forward as a cohesive team?

 Do you ever wonder about things like that?
 I hope so, because these are the kinds of issues I want to discuss here.